 Radcliffe Presbyterian Church USA is a loving, caring inter-generational community with an emphasis on disciple making, spiritual growth and education.
 We desire to develop a culture of evangelism where each person and each ministry is constantly seeking opportunities to invite new persons into the Body of Christ.

 It was the early 1880’s when Reverend Harris organized a Presbyterian Sunday School, not far from Fort and Houston Streets in Atlanta, Georgia.
-This venture led to the founding of the first church, The New Hope Presbyterian Church by Elders Upshaw, Love and Brown, and was erected at the convergence of Markham and Maple Streets.
+This venture led to the founding of the first church, The New Hope Presbyterian Church by Elders Upshaw, Love, and Brown, and was erected at the convergence of Markham and Maple Streets.
 Reverend A.R.
 Wilson was called to be the first pastor of this great church.
-The friendly disposition of Reverend Wilson won the ear of the Radcliffe Family while reaching out for financial support on his mission journeys to the north.
+The friendly disposition of Reverend Wilson won the ear of the Radcliffe Family while reaching out for financial support on his missionary journeys to the north.
 As a result of these efforts, monetary and spiritual resources from friends and the headquarters’ board, a new church was built and named after the Radcliffe Family.
 This church was dedicated in 1901 and was called Radcliffe United Presbyterian Church.

 After Reverend Wilson’s 3 years of service, a rapid succession of God’s servants were called to pastor the church.
 Reverend W.A.
 Weaver, Reverend Gabriel Thompson, Reverend Sandy D. Thom (1919 – 1927), Reverend J. H. Byers (1927 – 1929), Reverend C.J.
 Baker (1929 – 1931), Reverend John P. Foster (1931), Reverend DeWitt Talmadge Murray (1935 – 1943) and Reverend Robert T. Newbold, Jr. (1946 – 1953) were the servants called to shepherd Radcliffe Presbyterian Church.